fabric8io/fabric8/docs/overview.md

 * [Continuous Delivery](cdelivery.html) to help teams delivery software in a faster and more reliable way
 * [iPaaS](ipaas.html) provides an _Integration Platform As A Service_

-If you have an installation of [OpenShift V3 0.5 or later](http://www.openshift.org/)then [install Fabric8 On OpenShift](fabric8OnOpenShift.md)
+If you have an installation of [OpenShift V3 0.5 or later](http://www.openshift.org/) then [install Fabric8 On OpenShift](fabric8OnOpenShift.md)

 ### Supported Platforms